 RADIAL LINES 2" wide shall extend from the center of the circle through the extremities of the stop-board and continue out to form an area into which legal puts must be made.
-The inner edge of these lines shall bound the sector.
+The inner edge of

 VIII.
 DEFINITIONS

 A MEET consists of contests in a prescribed number of races of different length called track events, and a contest in jumping and/or throwing called field events.
 Competition is by individuals, except in relays, which involve competition of teams generally consisting of four individuals.